 Breast augmentation is consistently one of the top five surgical procedures performed every year in the U.S. When deciding to have a breast augmentation, one of the biggest decisions a patient has to make (aside from size), is deciding between saline vs. silicone gel breast implants.
 For many years, saline implants were the only option for women looking to have a breast augmentation.
 However since 2006, silicone implants became available in North America and have been widely used worldwide.
 Silicone implants are also known as gummy bear implants and cohesive gel implants.

-The main difference between the two implants is the interior: saline implants consist of a silicone shell that is filled with saline (sterile salt water solution) during surgery; whereas silicone implants consist of a silicone shell pre-filled with cohesive gel.
+The main difference between the two implants is the interior: saline implants consist of a silicone shell that is filled with saline (sterile salt water solution) during surgery; whereas silicone breast implants consist of a silicone shell pre-filled with cohesive gel.
 Both saline and silicone gel implants are available in various sizes and shapes and both can give you the natural look you may be looking for if the implants are placed under the muscle.
 Both types of implants have its pros and cons, so the type chosen is really dependant on personal preferences and goals.

 Advantage of saline implants over silicone gel implants: the cost

-One advantage of saline implants over silicone gel implants is cost.
+One advantage of saline breast implants over silicone gel implants is cost.
 Saline implants typically cost about $1000 less than silicone gel implants.
 Whether you choose saline or silicone, they both have risks of rupture and capsular contracture (formation of scar tissue around a breast implant).
 Saline implant ruptures are easier to detect since it simply deflates and becomes apparent visibly.
 Silicone implant ruptures are not visibly apparent and require MRI imagining to detect.
 The surgical procedure is to replace a saline implant is easier than the replacement of silicone implants.